chanzuckerberg/napari-segmentation-workshop/README.md

 This project adheres to the Contributor Covenant [code of conduct](https://github.com/chanzuckerberg/.github/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [opensource@chanzuckerberg.com](mailto:opensource@chanzuckerberg.com).

+## Reporting Security Issues

+If you believe you have found a security issue, please responsibly disclose by contacting us at [security@chanzuckerberg.com](mailto:security@chanzuckerberg.com).

 ## Credits

 This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/) and the [executablebooks/cookiecutter-jupyter-book template](https://github.com/executablebooks/cookiecutter-jupyter-book).